Megumi-X/BodyGen/README.md

 - Other hyperparameters are explained in `BodyGen/design_opt/conf/config.yaml` and our paper.

-## 🏷️ License
-Please see the [license](LICENSE) for further details.

 ## 🙏 Acknowledgement
-* Our initial code is based on the [Transform2Act](https://github.com/Khrylx/Transform2Act).
-Thanks for their great work and the discussion with the authors.
+* Our initial code is based on [Transform2Act](https://github.com/Khrylx/Transform2Act).
+Thanks for their great work and the discussions with the authors.
-* We also refer to the [Neural Graph Evolution (NGE)](https://github.com/WilsonWangTHU/neural_graph_evolution) and [One-Policy-to-Control-Them-All](https://github.com/huangwl18/modular-rl) during the implementation.
+* We also refer to [Neural Graph Evolution (NGE)](https://github.com/WilsonWangTHU/neural_graph_evolution) and [One-Policy-to-Control-Them-All](https://github.com/huangwl18/modular-rl) during our implementation.
+Thanks for their interesting work.
 * The initial designs are based on [Transformer2Act](https://github.com/Khrylx/Transform2Act), [OpenAI Gym](https://github.com/openai/gym), and [DeepMind dm_control](https://github.com/google-deepmind/dm_control).
 All the algorithms are evaluated with the same sets of initial designs.
 * The backend engine is based on the [MuJoCo](https://github.com/google-deepmind/mujoco), and we are planning to bump to the latest version of official MuJoCo bindings (>3.0.1) in the future.